drbean/edit/joyce/Joyce_Huang_proposal_draft.md

 Alphabet knowledge, including letter name knowledge, letter sound knowledge, and letter writing ability, is one of the most fundamental early literacy abilities.
-(Adam, 1990; Ball & Blachman, 1991; Hammill, 2004; McBride-Chang, 1999; Piasta & Wagner, 2010) The starting point of alphabet knowledge is learning the letter names.
+(Adams, 1990; Ball & Blachman, 1991; Hammill, 2004; McBride-Chang, 1999; Piasta & Wagner, 2010) The starting point of alphabet knowledge is learning the letter names.
 According to Piasta, Petscher, and Justice (2012), "The ability to name the letters